SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

     Note: The first row must be the header and will be skipped for processing.

-Note: We recommend short file names.
+Note: We recommend you rename long file names to short file names.

 ## Command Line Options